Claude Cowork for wealth management firms: secure client and portfolio work for Canadian advisors

 1. Choose Team or Enterprise.
 An advisor running client work on a personal account is the first risk to fix.

-2. Scope to one household folder.
+2. Scope to 1 household folder.
 Never the whole CRM or client-document store.
 Widen only with a reason.

 Frequently Asked Questions